Search results for:

 The loading time of your website is important.
 Maybe more important than you realize.
 Every fraction of a second counts when it comes to the likelihood of visitors sticking around or losing patience (and trust) in your site and moving on.
-And that’s one of the biggest reasons to consider upgrading to PHP7 – An increase in pure script-reading speed (up to 2x as fast as 5.6) that can boost performance of dynamic sites using CMS platforms like WordPress.
+And that's one of the biggest reasons to consider upgrading to PHP7.
+An increase in pure script-reading speed (up to 2x as fast as 5.6) can boost dynamic sites' performance using CMS platforms like WordPress.

 PHP is a scripting language that many CMS platforms are based on.
 And all PHP code is processed server-side.
 When a visitor does something on the site, it sends a request to the server, where the applicable script is sent to an interpreter – again, on the server.

-Normally, the end result is an HTML web page being displayed, but it could also be other types of files.
+Usually, the result is an HTML web page being displayed, but it could also be other types of files.
 Maybe a PDF or images are displayed.

 While the speed is most certainly welcomed with open arms, PHP7 brings more than just speed.
-Its overall performance boost lets developers really tweak PHP at its core.
-Substantial changes to the core fundamentals of PHP, some completely revamped from the ground up, make it much easier to optimize.
-The way compiled bytecode is executed, the lexer and the parser are just a few of the things that have changed.
+Its overall performance boost lets developers tweak PHP at its core.
+Substantial changes to the core fundamentals of PHP, some wholly revamped from the ground up, make it much easier to optimize.
+The way compiled bytecode is executed, the lexer, and the parser are just a few of the things that have changed.